meysam-safarzadeh/aici_challenge/readme.md

 ## Approach

-This pipeline implements a robust 3D reconstruction approach using fragment-based registration to handle large-scale datasets efficiently:
+This pipeline implements a colorization, concatination, and 3D reconstruction approach using fragment-based registration to handle large-scale datasets efficiently:

 ### 0. Calibration Setup